Assessment and Performance Data

 Progress

 Every child’s progress is individual and unique.
 Tracking of children's progress begins upon entry all the way through to their exit and shows progression over time.
-At St Edmund's we use 'Target Tracker' as our internal tracking system.
-It follows the expectations of ‘developing, secure and exceeding’ and allows teachers to input and track pupil’s progress against the National Curriculum.
+At St Edmund's we use the 'Insight' tracking system.
+It allows teachers to input and track pupil’s progress against the National Curriculum.
+As we have just introduced it (September 2023)we will track children's attainment and progress in English, Maths, Science and RE with foundations subject coming online the following year.

 Assessment in EYFS